-- 5. Under CPS 511, the Board is ultimately responsible for the entity's remuneration framework and its effective application. - 6.
+- 8. Under CPS 511, the Board, or relevant oversight function, is ultimately responsible for the entity's remuneration framework and its effective application. - 9.
 APRA expects Boards to ensure that remuneration practices are well supported by broader frameworks and policies that influence behaviour, beyond financial rewards.
-This includes clear accountabilities and expectations for risk management, effective consequence management and a strong tone from the top on risk culture. - 7.
+This includes clear accountabilities and expectations for risk management, effective consequence management and a strong tone from the top on risk culture. - 10.
 In providing oversight of remuneration, other prudential standards and guidance are also applicable, in particular requirements on governance and risk management.
-Broader regulatory requirements and expectations, including guidance provided by the Australian Securities and Investments Commission (ASIC), are also relevant for the Board.
+Broader regulatory requirements and expectations, including guidance provided by the Australian Securities and Investments Commission (ASIC), are also relevant for the Board.5